udemyDevops/python/readme.md

     - chmod +x {python file} --> to make it executable
         > Run the file using absolute / relative path --> `./filename.py`

-        > If the interpretor path is not specified --> `python filename.py`
+        > If the interpretor path is not specified --> `python filename.py`  or `python3 filename.py`

+        > python2 --> end of support but still there are use cases like Ansible uses python2, linux system automation is more stable with python2 libraries